kristougher/jq-rpaper/README.md

 jQuery implementation of a RaphaelJS-based graphics editor.
 Lightweight SVG/WML-editor.

+As the name implies, it relies heavily on jQuery and RaphaelJS, so these needs to be included as well.
+Can be downloaded from http://raphaeljs.com and http://jquery.com

 Turns a textarea into a drawing pad.
 The main goal is to make it possible to have generic looking user-supplied drawings.

 You simply call $(YOUR_TEXTAREA).raphaelPaper(options); to create the drawing board.